 Temple of Bacchus in Baalbek

 42 columns, measuring 20 meters in height (66 ft.) surround the temple (15-8-15-8).
 Walking around the temple with definitely hurt your neck but it is worth it.
-The best thing about the Temple of Bacchus is, you can enter it and see the detailed decorations in limestone of the columns, the ceiling and the interior up close.
-Inside the temple you can enter the nave and the sanctuary of the temple.
+The best thing about the Temple of Bacchus is, you can enter it and see the detailed decorations in the limestone of the columns, the ceiling, and the interior up close.
+Inside the temple, you can enter the nave and the sanctuary of the temple.
 As this would be the holiest of the holiest in ancient Roman time, it feels really humble to enter it as a mear modern mortal.

 Temple of Venus and the Temple of Muses

 Through a small tunnel underneath the road, you can access a different part of the Baalbek archaeological site with the remains and rubble of two more temples: the Temple of Muses and the Temple of Venus.
 Sadly, they already closed the gate and I could only see it from the pavement outside the excavation.

 The Temple of Venus is unique in her building style as it is erected on a horse-shoe shaped platform and doesn’t have a single straight wall.
 Remains of depictions of doves and seashells in the 5 niches of the temple, support the idea that the temple was dedicated to Venus.

 Entrance fee: 15.000 LL (10$).
 For 25$ you can hire a guide (1 hour) at the entrance.

 Location: Located 85 km (53 miles) northeast from Beirut, Baalbek can be reached via the Beirut-Damascus highway then taking the Zahlé-Baalbek highway.
 You can park at a public parking place 5 minutes from the Baalbek Roman ruins entrance.
 Use the following coordinates for your navigation: 34°00’15.2″N 36°12’03.3″E.